sergioisidoro/mokkielama/basics/energy/FIREWOOD.md

 # Firewood

 ## Basics of combustion
-Fire is a chemical chain reaction between a fuel and an oxidizer (usually oxygen in the air).
+Fire is a chemical chain reaction between a fuel and an oxidiser (usually oxygen in the air).

 For this reaction to initiate, fuel needs to be heated until the "flash point",